Demo: Create Customized Installations Using Monitoring

 Step 3.
 Select the Monitor on This Computer option

-The program allows performing repackaging on the local computer or on an existing virtual machine.
+The program allows performing repackaging on the local computer, on Windows Sandbox or on an existing virtual machine.
 In this tutorial, we will repackage an installation on the local computer, so select the Monitor on This Computer option and proceed to the next step.
-To learn how to repackage an installation on an existing virtual machine, refer to the Selecting monitoring environment chapter.
+To learn how to repackage an installation on Windows Sandbox or an existing virtual machine, refer to the Selecting monitoring environment chapter.

 Step 4.
 Select the Capture System Changes option